Welcome, Guest. Please login or register.

 What haven't you yet interviewed "Mr. Xxxx"?

-Because he has never contacted us.
-If you have his e-mail address then we will gladly send him an interview form to fill.
+Because he has never contacted us or we didn't find his credential.
+If you have a contact address then please share and we'll do the rest.
 Our aim is to gather interviews from all referenced musicians so we appreciate any help on that matter.

 Why haven't I been interviewed?